ceriniee/old/README.md

 ## Limitations

 Our dataset is closed, meaning that there is a limit in the types of drugs that the user can input.
 We also tried to create a system in which there is no limit in the type of inputted drug (user can input any type of drug).
 However, in order to do so, we needed professional medical knowledge and a great amount of time to input the possible side effects that the combination of drugs may bring.
 This is certainly possible, but it would require professional opinion and knowledge related to this domain.

+## Development Environment

+We used Google Colab when developing our program.
+Our program was developed using Python 3.8.8, MacOS 10.14.6, and PyTorch 1.11.0 (torch-scatter 2.0.9, torch-sparse 0.6.13, torch-cluster 1.6.0, torch-spline-conv 1.2.1) and PyTorch-Geometric 2.0.4 for ML libraries.
+Because we used the CUDA in Google Colab, the CUDA version may be different.
+Because of the limited functions of the laptop, we completed the machine learning using the GPU in Google Collaboration.